Close

 • criticize you and your actions;

-• talking about you behind your back;
+• talk about you behind your back;

 • share your personal information without your consent;